syntaxerror-9/ProgrammingProject2425/README.md

 ` implementation, and provides a more convenient way to reason about each of the player's board.
 ( For example, it provides board independent coordinates, and a way to never represent invalid states of the board by representing each column as a stack ).
 All of the operations that modify the state of the board are done through the NormalizedBoard, which are then _applied_ to the actual Board.
+This also allows playing with different sizes of boards, it would simply be a matter of changing values in the newGame default parameters.

 The Bot players use the `BotPlayer` interface, which is implemented by the `ProceduralBot` and `LLMBot` classes.
 In order to not make the game freeze ( since rendering happens on the same thread as the game logic ), the bot's actions